Paul Jarrett: Career

 In 2007, Jarrett joined BBDO as an account executive.
 Jarrett left BBDO in April 2008 to join Nebraska Book Company in launching their new brand, Neebo.

 From Neebo, Jarrett joined the startup Complete Nutrition in 2010 as VP of Marketing.
 During Jarrett's tenure, Complete Nutrition ranked #517 on the Inc. 5000 list of fastest growing companies in the US.

 In 2012, after completing the San Francisco Half Marathon, Jarrett and his wife, Stephanie Jarrett, began working on the concept for their startup subscription box company, Bulu Box.
 Combining his personal trial-and-error experience in his efforts to lose 100 lbs after leaving the Iowa State Cyclones football team and professional experience at Complete Nutrition using the “spray and pray” product sampling method to obtain new customers, plus Stephanie's extensive marketing, strategy and design skills, the Jarretts launched Bulu Box in 2012.

 Bulu Box

 Paul Jarrett and his wife and co-founder, Stephanie Jarrett launched Bulu Box from their San Francisco apartment in early spring 2012.
 Following a meeting with a potential investor, the Jarretts moved their business to Lincoln, Nebraska in time to ship the first Bulu Box subscriptions in June 2012.

 As Co-Founder and CEO of Bulu Box, Jarrett has received a number of accolades from the startup community and the state of Nebraska.
 Among his awards are Innovator of the Year from the Pipeline Entrepreneurs network (2013).

 In August 2017, Bulu Box was ranked No. 1899 on the Inc. 5000 list of the fastest-growing privately held US companies.

+Bulu Turnkey Subscription Box Services

+In 2016 Bulu partnered with GNC to add a vitamin and supplement sample box to their newly launched PRO Membership program.
+This marked the beginning of many partnerships between Bulu and Fortune 500 companies that were eager to capitalize on the growing popularity of subscriptions boxes.
+Paul and the Bulu team began offering Turnkey Subscription Box Solutions which included product development, website creation, custom support, financial management and kitting and fulfillment for subscription box programs.
+Paul assisted with the launch of dozens of subscription box programs including Lunarly for Scotts Miracle Grow, the Disney Princess Enchanted Collection, The Disney Bedtime Adventure box and many others for brands like Crayola, Onnit, Giant Eagle and more.
+Under Paul's guidance, Bulu quickly became the industry authority in creating private-label Subscription Box businesses.